-Sea Grape Drive Canoe Trail is a 3 mile lightly trafficked out and back trail located near Ochopee, FL that features a lake and is good for all skill levels.
+Sea Grape Drive Canoe Trail is a 3 mile lightly trafficked out and back trail located near Ochopee, Florida that features a lake and is good for all skill levels.
 The trail is primarily used for canoeing and is accessible from November until May.

 The northwestern Big Cypress National Preserve part of the Everglades National Park.
 The whole area is largely best seen by canoe, non-motorized (except fan boats) boats, or pole boats.
 This is the Big Cypress Swamp Area.
 There is a long man-made, deep channel with mangrove siding, with off shoots to lakes, mangrove tunnels, and channels through grassy areas.
 Plant life abounds everywhere.
 There are a lot of alligators especially in the deeper channels and lakes.
 Stay 15 feet or more away from alligators.
 Yes, panthers roam the area on occasion.